All Products

 Note

-5. In the Create Role dialog box, enter a RAM role name, such as hbrcrossrole, and click OK.
+5. In the Create Role dialog box, enter a RAM role name, such as hbrcrossrole, and then click OK.

 Step 3: Grant permissions to the RAM role